AndersKaae/dotfiles/README.md

 4) Install the tmux plugin manager from https://github.com/tmux-plugins/tpm

 0) Run stow . in the dotfiles directory to symlink the dotfiles to your home directory.

+Install on Linux
+Same but use https://github.com/ohmybash/oh-my-bash instead